rija1/university/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 * **Source and Medium Report** gives you an easy view of Google Analytics UTM tracking to see where you traffic comes from.

 * **Technology Report** shows you which devices and browsers visit your website, so you can optimize for each visitor.

 * **Campaign Report** easily unlocks all of your Google Analytics UTM tracking to show you how effective your marketing efforts have been.

 * **Pages Report** shows you which pages are most poplular on your website, and shows impressive metrics like bounce rate, engaged sessions to help you optimize.

 * **Coupon Report** showcases your coupon usage, and shows important metrics like average order value and revenue.

+* **Cart Abandon Report** shows you which products and the amount of revenue your customer's are leaving in their carts.

 * **Funnel Report** visually shows you how many people view items in your store, add to cart, and make a purchase.
 You can easily breakdown the funnel and conversion report into channel, and customize your dates for in depth analysis.
 Works automatically with WooCommerce analytics, and Easy Digital Downloads.

 Our custom Google Analytics Dashboard reports are based on over 12+ years of online business experience.
 We built MonsterInsights to be the Google Analytics plugin that we wish we had.